gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 hardly enough to qualify WebGL as a 3D library.
 In the 3D libraries you supply 3D data, the libraries take care of calculating clip space points from 3D.

+To give a few more points of reference, [emscripten](https://emscripten.org/) provides old OpenGL emulation on top of WebGL.
+That code is [here](https://github.com/emscripten-core/emscripten/blob/master/src/library_glemu.js).
+If you browse through the code you'll see much of it is generating shaders to emulate the old 3D parts of OpenGL that were removed in OpenGL ES 2.0.
+You can see the same in [Regal](https://github.com/p3/regal/blob/184c62b7d7761481609ef1c1484ada659ae181b9/src/regal/RegalIff.cpp), a project NVidia started to emulate old OpenGL with 3D included in modern OpenGL without 3D included.
+Yet one more example, [here are the shaders three.js uses](https://gist.github.com/greggman/41d93c00649cba78abdbfc1231c9158c) to provide 3D.
+You can see a lot is going on.
+All of that as well as the code to support it is supplied by three.js, not WebGL

 I hope you at least understand where I'm coming from when I say WebGL is not a 3D library.
 I hope you'll also realize that a 3D library should handle the 3D for you.
 OpenGL did.
 Three.js does.
 OpenGL ES 2.0 and WebGL